phildrysdale1/thymer-importer/README.md

 ## Usage

+⚠️ **Known issue:**
+On both step 1 and 3, when opening up your file manager to select the vault, it can occasionally throw an error and fail to do so.
+This is almost always resolved by trying a couple of times again.
+I'm trying to figure out what it is.

 ### Step 1: Scan Your Vault

 1. Run the command (Cmd/Ctrl+P): **“Scan Obsidian Vault”**
 2. Enter a name for your vault (e.g. *Personal Notes*)
 3. Select your Obsidian vault folder
-  - NOTE: There is currently a bug where, occasionally, opening the file manager to select your folder throws an error.
-If this happens, simply repeat steps 1-3 again and it will work.
 4. Wait for the scan to complete

 The plugin creates a note in your **Notes** collection (ensure you have a “Notes” collection) containing: